unlock-protocol/docs/docs/tutorials/back-end/backend-locking-with-express.js.md

 The 3rd one is completely optional and includes more advanced configuration:

 1. `providers` By default, the plugin uses a set of default providers by network.
-You may want to customize them in order to not be susject to the rate limiters.
+You may want to customize them in order to not be subject to the rate limiters.
 Use the following format:

 ```javascript
 providers: {